kismetwireless/kismet-docs/readme/006-packages.md

 ## Ubuntu 18.04 Bionic (Intel)
 Ubuntu 18.04 Bionic (i386, amd64):

+***Note***: The Bionic packages do not include support for all features, due to limitations in the packages available for Bionic.
+You may be able to manually install newer versions of the required libraries and compile from source.

+The following are not available in the Bionic packages:
+* Remote capture via websockets (server support is present, but datasources will not be able to export over remote capture)

 ### Release (beta and release versions)
 ```bash
 $ wget -O - https://www.kismetwireless.net/repos/kismet-release.gpg.key | sudo apt-key add -